ISA-tools/mzml2isa/README.md

 ## Use

 ### CLI
-The parser comes with a slick one-liner:
+The parser comes with a simple one-liner:
 ```bash
 mzml2isa -i /path/to/mzml_files/ -o /path/to/out_folder/ -s name_of_study
 ```